asbott/jamgine/README.md

     - [Hello Console](#hello-console)
     - [Hello Everything](#hello-everything) (App configuration)
 - [Upcoming Features](#upcoming-features)

+# Jamgine
+<b>Designed for good programmers.<b>

+This project can be summarized as a self-contained realtime graphical application engine, mainly designed for video games.

+Everything is made from scratch with one temporary external dependency being shaderc.
+I am currently working on my own glsl to SPIR-v compiler.

+Except for shaderc binaries, there are some unimplemented unix functions needed to compile on unix systems (osext/linux).

+Vulkan backend is tested with a RTX 3060 Laptop GPU as well as 11th gen intel i5 integrated graphics.

 ## Build & Run
 If you want to run this project you would need to be on a x64 Windows system because I'm using precompiled binaries for shaderc.
 The plan is to replace shaderc with my own GLSL compiler, making this project entirely self-contained.